tryingsomestuff/Minic/README.md

 Compatible with both xboard/winboard and UCI.

 ## Code style
 For a year and a half Minic was (mainly) a one-file-code with very dense lines.
 This is of course very wrong in terms of software design...
 So why is it so?
-First reason is that Minic was first develop as a week-end project (in mid-october 2018), the quick-and-dirty way, and since then I'm having fun going on this way ; being a "small" code size engine is part of the stakes in developing it.
-Second reason is that it helps the compilers optimize the whole code.
+First reason is that Minic was first developped as a week-end project (in mid-october 2018), the quick-and-dirty way, and since then I was having fun going on this way ; being a "small" code size engine was part of the stakes in developing it.
+Second reason is that it helps the compilers optimize the whole code (at least that is what I though...

 The only dependency is the very good json header-only library nlohmann/json used to parse the config file.
-Some optional features such as Texel tuning, perft, tests, uci support, book generation ... are available in the Add-Ons directory.
+Until version 2 of Minic, some optional features such as Texel tuning, perft, tests, uci support, book generation ... were available in the Add-Ons directory ; they are now fuse with the rest of the source code.

-Minic is now a written in a more classic c++ style, although very dense lines are still present and recall Minic past compacity...
+Indeed, since version "2" Minic is now written in a more classic c++ style, although very dense lines are still present and recall Minic past compacity...

 ## More history
 Initially, the code size was supposed not go above 2000sloc.
 It started as a week-end project in october 2018 (http://talkchess.com/forum3/viewtopic.php?f=2&t=68701).
-But as soon as more features (especially SMP and bitboard) has come up, I tried to keep it under 4000sloc and then 5000sloc.
+But, as soon as more features (especially SMP and bitboard) has come up, I tried to keep it under 4000sloc and then 5000sloc.
 This is why this engine was named Minic, this stands for "Minimal Chess" (and is not related to the GM Dragoljub Minić) but it has not much to do with minimalism anymore...

-Version "1" was release as an anniversary release in october 2019.
-At this point Minic has already go from a 1800 Elo 2 days of work engine, to a 2800 Elo engine being invited at TCEC qualification league.
-Minic was
+Version "1" was release as a one year anniversary release in october 2019.
+At this point Minic has already go from a 1800 Elo 2-days-of-work engine, to a 2800 Elo engine being invited at TCEC qualification league.

-Version "2" is release for April 1st 2020, during covid-19 confinement.
-For this version, the one file Minic was splitted into many header and source files, and commented a lot more.
+Version "2" is release for April 1st 2020 (during covid-19 confinement).
+For this version, the one file Minic was splitted into many header and source files, and commented a lot more without negative impact on speed and strength.

 ## Release process
 WARNING : Dist directory as been REMOVED from the repository because it was starting to be too big.
 Unofficial releases are not available anymore.
 This operation has changed Minic git history, so you shall probably re-clone a clean repo.
 All (unofficial) releases are available in a new repo, here : https://github.com/tryingsomestuff/Minic-Dist